Virtually

 compositions are created as Invocations of Adi Da, as in the following example.

-In the great spiritual traditions, it was
+In the great spiritual traditions, it was always understood

-a special "mantric" Force, beyond the communication of the words themselves.
+special "mantric" Force, beyond the communication of

-Adi Da has confirmed that viewpoint, and for this reason, many of our chants focus
+the words themselves.
+Adi Da has confirmed this, and for this

-on His Names, as a potent means for Invoking Him.
+reason, many of our chants focus on His Names, as a potent means

 [In the] Reality-Way of Adidam Ruchiradam,